Drive sales on autopilot with ecommerce-focused featuresSee Features

 On the other hand, tech-savvy merchants may prefer a platform that allows them to edit the source code directly.
 There are also some important limitations when it comes to accessing raw data.

 These factors make Shopify a better choice for non-developers who want to get through set up quickly so they can focus on selling products.
+However, for larger businesses or those with technical resources, Shopify Plus offers more customization options.

 Shopify comes with a deep selection of sleek ecommerce themes that are mobile optimized and look great on desktop too.

-These themes are ready to be used out of the box, but they can easily be customized to match your brand’s colors and styles.
+As with all of the best ecommerce solutions, these themes are ready to be used out of the box, but they can easily be customized to match your brand’s colors and styles.
 Advanced users may also use Shopify’s open-source Liquid language to personalize every aspect of their preferred theme.

 The free themes look great too, so don’t hesitate to start with them if you’re reluctant to spend that much on an ecommerce template.